FallDownTheSystem/blog/src/pages/Examples.md

 I've added a few Vue components in the `src/components/examples` directory of some "news articles".
 These can be used here without importing them, thanks to the [Vite Plugin Components](https://github.com/antfu/vite-plugin-components), which auto imports components for us from the `src/components` directory.

-We can simple use the component like this:
+We can use the component like this:

 ```
 <ComponentBasics />